 Do you have an eating disorder?
 You’re not on your own.
 In fact, over 10 million people in the U.S. have an eating disorder.
-Crabtree Dental Center is here to help sustain you in your quest to overcome it.
+Brothers Dental is here to help sustain you in your quest to overcome it.

 Wondering how a dentist office can help?
 Well, as it turns out, eating disorders impact your oral health.
 Here’s how: